 Hiring in-house staff to oversee billing is not always the most cost-effective solution for providers.
 Time spent processing patient payments and chasing unpaid invoices keeps employees from addressing more urgent issues faced by consumers.
 Outsourcing billing services means providers can save money they otherwise spend on full- or part-time salaries for in-house employees.
-Training costs are also reduced as staff are free to address more pressing matters instead of learning new billing protocols.
+Training costs are also reduced as staff is free to address more pressing matters instead of learning new billing protocols.

 Reduction in Human Error

 Healthcare workers may be asked to liaise with various departments, out-of-network offices, and large insurance companies to file one claim.
 If not communicated correctly, errors in the submission paperwork or billing codes may occur, leading to further delays in collection.
 Third-party billing systems use smart technology to scan claims for consistency and accuracy, essentially eliminating the probability of human error.
 Fewer errors translate to fewer rejected claims and faster reimbursements.

 The Covid-19 Pandemic severely heightened healthcare cybersecurity threats over the last year.
 In fact, 93 percent of healthcare organizations have experienced a data breach over the past three years, while 57 percent have had more than five data breaches during this time.
 The security of a patient’s records, billing information, and claim data is paramount to building trust between the provider and the consumer.
 Only select third-party billing companies are HITRUST CSF certified, protecting both the provider and patient against data breaches.
 By offering services with heightened security measures, third-party vendors gain trust from the patient, which in turn benefits the provider.